0Cy-An0/Cyan.Rnd/Thunderstore/README.md

 # Cy/an Random

 Does Random stuff I wanted to have in the game:
- - Remove all Highlights from new unlocks (this is a option in the Settings)
+ - Option to prevent ItemDrops (will directly add to inventory; should prevent lag for huge item amounts)
+ - Option to remove all Highlights (Logbook/Character Select)
  - Option to enable Crit stacking past 100% and how (if next crit should only roll for a mult increase of +1 or *2)
  - Option to enable Bleed stacking past 100%